jiwonz/rbx-koact/README.md

 # Known Issues
 - Asynchronous functions may not work as expected or may produce errors or bugs.
+- Function Koact.render() is little bit messy -> bugs can be seen.

 # TODO
 - Koact.memo()